nfernandes89/forkify/README.md

 # forkify Project

-Recipe application with custom recipe uploads.
+<p>Recipe application with custom recipe uploads.</p>
+<p>Project made during de Udemy's course 'The Complete JavaScript Course 2023: From Zero to Expert!', by Jonas Schmedtmann.</p>
+<p>Technologies and tools used: HTML, SCSS and JAvaScript.</p>